KostyaKow/LambdaOxide/lopiper/README.md

 - [ ] src/reader parse_line doesn't check return for errors.

 TODO:
+- [ ] simple way to load rust libraries, by just passing Environment to their initializer
 - [ ] main.rs
    - [ ] use library for command line parsing (https://doc.rust-lang.org/getopts/getopts/index.html)
    - [ ] add option to have --eval and -f.
 If we have both, then first load file, then eval